Outback Opal Hunters: Broadcast

 As of May 2020 the series has been broadcast in over 100 countries, including in the United Kingdom on Quest, and in the United States on Discovery Channel.

 Reception

 Ratings

 The series has been a domestic and international ratings success.
 Executive producer Darren Chau, speaking with Mediaweek in May 2020 said, "Aussie Gold Hunters has been the #1 factual series on Foxtel for the last three successive years.
 Outback Opal Hunters is right behind it."
-Additionally he said in the United Kingdom "Outback Opal Hunters is top five on Quest", and in the United States it airs on the Discovery Channel where it premiered in November 2019 "so successful they immediately rolled into season two" and it airs "on the channel's biggest night of the week".
+He said that in the United Kingdom, "Outback Opal Hunters is top five on Quest", and in the United States it airs on the Discovery Channel where it premiered in November 2019 "so successful they immediately rolled into season two" and it airs "on the channel's biggest night of the week".

 Accolades

 The series was nominated for Best Documentary Series at the Screen Producers Australia Awards in 2018.